What are mutual funds?

 How to purchase mutual funds

-First, you make money when the mutual fund's price goes up or through capital gains.
-You also make money by earning dividends.
+Investors make money in two major ways.
+First, they earn money through capital gains.
+A capital gain is essentially the increase in price of a fund to a price higher than the initial purchase price.
+Second, investors make money through dividends.
+Dividends are basically free money you get for simply owning the fund or being a fund holder.
 Dividends are usually paid to shareholders quarterly.
 Not all companies pay dividends.
 Mutual funds are meant to be kept for the long-term.
 Here's a nice overview of how investors earn money from mutual funds.
-Check out a nice comparison between stocks, ETFs and index funds.
+Check out this nice comparison between stocks, ETFs and mutual funds.